Find Trade Colleges

 $15,869 Avg Student Debt

-With a ranking of #21, Renton Technical College did quite well on this year’s best schools for trade school students working on their associate degree.
-This small public school is located in Renton, Washington, and it awarded 207 associate degrees in 2021-2022.
+Renton Technical College did quite well in this year’s ranking of the best places for trade school students to get an associate degree.
+It came in at #21 on the list.
+Located in Renton, Washington, the small public school awarded 207 diplomas to qualifed associate degree students in 2021-2022.

-The average in-state tuition and fees for students at Renton Technical College is $5,784.
-Out-of-state students pay an average of $6,252.
+Full-time students from Washington pay an average of $5,784 in tuition and fees if they choose to attend Renton Technical College.
+Those students who come from outside the state pay an average of $6,252.
 By the time they get their associate degree, students from this school have racked up an average of $15,869 in student loans.

 Read More…